nixworks/public/news/2017/06/1/index.md

 At the top of the agenda in the Virginia forum is assessing how the Trump administration is doing.

 ### [The Department of Justice asks the Supreme Court for expedited review of the Fourth Circuit Appeals Court's May 25 ruling that affirmed the Maryland district court decision to prevent implementation of revised Executive Order 13780, and let the travel ban take effect.
 The Appeals Court of the Ninth Circuit has not announced its decision on a similar ruling from Hawaii. ](/news/2017/06/1/the-department-of-justice-asks-the-supreme-court-for-expedited-review-of-the-fourth-circuit-appeals-court-s-may-25-ruling-that-affirmed-the.md)
-_Context: Department of Justice, Executive Order 13780, Fourth Circuit Appeals Court, United States Court of Appeals for the Ninth Circuit, United States Supreme Court, United States immigration ban_
+_Context: Executive Order 13780, Fourth Circuit Appeals Court, Supreme Court of the United States, U.S. Justice Department, United States Court of Appeals for the Ninth Circuit, United States immigration ban_

 ### [Elon Musk quits as an official advisor to U.S. President Donald Trump in protest at the United States withdrawal from the Paris Agreement. ](/news/2017/06/1/elon-musk-quits-as-an-official-advisor-to-u-s-president-donald-trump-in-protest-at-the-united-states-withdrawal-from-the-paris-agreement.md)
 According to Musk’s own tweets, he had lobbied Trump for months for the U.S. to not drop out of the agreement.